 VR: How have you gathered your knowledge of clothing — from books, in-house training, workshops or somewhere else?

-VR: How would you describe your own dress?
-Which RTW makers or tailors do you favour?
+VR: How would you describe your style?

 VR: Who or what inspires you?